How to scrape web pages using Parseur Chrome Extension

 The Parseur extension to the Google Chrome Browser allows you to extract data and scrape web pages.
-Using this useful Chrome extension to automatically send webpage to Parseur.
+Using this useful Chrome extension to automatically send web page to Parseur.
 Parseur will then be able to parse the content of the page and extract data you need.
-What’s more, with a little trick you can even go one step further and automate crawling of and scarping of webpages.
+What's more, with a little trick you can even go one step further and automate crawling of and scarping of web pages.

 First you need to install the Google Chrome Web Browser.
 If you haven't already, here is the Chrome installation page.

-Go to the Chrome Web Store and search for “Parseur”, or click here to directly access the Parseur extension page.
+Then, go to the Chrome Web Store and search for "Parseur", or click here to directly access the Parseur extension page.

 You should then see the extension in the top right corner of your browser: